Group Home Requirements in Texas

 Texas law requires that your group home’s location and structure support resident needs and meet safety codes.

-• Zoning RegulationsCheck local laws to ensure your community-based home is allowed in the selected area.
+• Zoning regulations – Verify the home is allowed in the area.

 Safety and Health Standards